Export Scene To Reflect

 The Information dialog needs to be manually closed.

-Launch Unity Reflect Viewer (or a Unity project) to interact with the meshes pushed at the previous step.
+Launch Unity Reflect Review (or a Unity project) to interact with the meshes pushed at the previous step.

 API function parameters